AirObject: A Temporally Evolving Graph Embedding for Object Identification: Experimental Results

 As another baseline, we compare the performance of our method against SuperGlue~\cite{sarlin2020superglue}.
 While initially proposed for pose estimation and homography, SuperGlue has achieved state-of-the-art performance for feature matching~\cite{keetha2021hierarchical, sarlin2019coarse, hausler2021patch}.
 So, we extend SuperGlue to object identification using the inlier to outlier ratio as the matching score.
-In \fref{fig:SGResult}, we show the object identification results for SuperGlue along with NetVLAD and AirObject.
-It can be observed that SuperGlue provides high recall and low precision matching.
-We believe that the high amount of perceptual aliasing coupled with no background context leads to low precision for SuperGlue.
-Furthermore, the computational time required for local feature matching makes SuperGlue infeasible for object identification, given the large array of objects present within a single video.
-Hence, this further solidifies the necessity for our proposed robust object encoding and identification method, AirObject.
+From \fref{fig:SGResult}, we can observe that SuperGlue provides high recall and low precision matching.
+We believe that high perceptual aliasing coupled with no background context leads to low precision for SuperGlue.
+Furthermore, given the large array of objects present within a single video, the compute time required for local feature matching makes SuperGlue infeasible for object identification.
+Thus further solidifying the necessity for our proposed robust object encoding and identification method, AirObject.

 In \fref{fig:Qual}, we show a set of example object video sequences, illustrating the matches retrieved with our method compared to SeqNet, along with the topological graph-based object representations.
 We believe that SeqNet's dependence on the underlying single-frame descriptor for visual attributes and structural information leads to false matches due to the lack of explicit spatial/structural information.
 In contrast, AirObject leverages both explicit spatial information from the topological graph representations and temporal information from the object's evolving topology, thereby leading to more robust object identification.